Roomette: Australia

 In Australia, a roomette is designed for use by one person.
 The width of each compartment is typically slightly less than half the width of the sleeping car it is in, with a corridor running down the centre and the compartments on both sides.
 The number of roomettes in a sleeping car can vary slightly, but it is commonly 16, 18, or 20.

 The bed in a roomette folds into one of the end walls of the compartment when not in use, and a seat folds upwards to replace it.
 Thus the bed is parallel to the side of the train, in contrast to twinette berths, which are perpendicular to it.
-Because of the narrow width of the compartment, when the bed is folded down, it occupies most of the floor-space of the compartment, sometimes very nearly all of it in older designs.
+Because of the narrow width of the compartment, when the bed is folded down, it occupies most of the floor-space of the compartment.
+In older designs, the bed could occupy most of the room.

 Roomettes often have their own toilet and wash basin which folds into the wall, as well as hot and cold taps.
 In older-style roomette cars, the corridor runs down the car in a straight line, and the floor area of the compartments is rectangular.
 Because the bed occupies most of this area when folded down, the toilet cannot be unfolded and used while the bed is down.
 This means that if the passenger wishes to use the toilet, they must temporarily fold the bed at least partially upwards.

 The floor-plan in newer roomette cars is somewhat different, and was designed to remedy this shortcoming.
 The corridor zigzags slightly down the car, and the floor-plan of each roomette forms a trapezium with two right angles.
 The bed occupies the rectangular area closest to the side of the car, and there remains a small right-angled triangular area of floor space which remains clear, its hypotenuse adjacent to the corridor, which zigzags the opposite way once at the start of each roomette on each side, dovetailing with the triangular area in each roomette.
 This extra floor space is sufficient to unfold the toilet and wash basin, so that they can be used while the bed is still folded down.

 Unlike twinettes, roomettes do not include a shower; passengers use a communal shower at the end of the car, and also a toilet in the same location if they wish.
 Occasionally, older roomettes do not have their own toilet, either.

 From 1949 to the mid-1990s, the train running between Adelaide and Melbourne, Australia, called The Overland, used roomette cars of both the basic designs described above, the majority being of the older design.